isadurni/venmito-isadurni/README.md

     - `transfers.csv`
 4. Select the file icon in the left toolbar and upload these in the opened directory (`/content`).
 5. Click ‘Runtime’ → ‘Run All’ in the top toolbar.
-    1. You can also run these cell individually to view the progression of the data processing, but it is very important to run each cell in order and only once.
+    1. You can also run these cells individually to view the progression of the data processing, but it is very important to run each cell in order and only once.
     2. I recommend having the table of contents opened on the left so you understand what stage of the data gathering/analysis process you are viewing.
 6. You should be able to view the data frames and visualizations, now you can access the processed files in `/content`  (these are also saved in the GitHub repository `/data/processed`).